Listed building: English heritage protection reform

 In 2008, a draft Heritage Protection Bill was subject to pre-legislative scrutiny before its passage through UK Parliament.
 The legislation was abandoned despite strong cross-party support, to make room in the parliamentary legislative programme for measures to deal with the credit crunch, though it may be revived in future.
 The proposal was that the existing registers of buildings, parks and gardens, archaeology and battlefields, maritime wrecks, and World Heritage Sites be merged into a single online register that will "explain what is special and why".
 English Heritage would become directly responsible for identifying historic assets in England and there would be wider consultation with the public and asset owners, and new rights of appeal.
 There would have been streamlined systems for granting consent for work on historic assets.

-After several years of consultation with heritage groups, charities, local planning authorities, and English Heritage, in March 2010 the DCLG published Planning Policy Statement 5, "Planning for the Historic Environment".
+After several years of consultation with heritage groups, charities, local planning authorities, and English Heritage, in March 2010, the DCLG published Planning Policy Statement 5, "Planning for the Historic Environment".
 This replaced PPG15 and set out the government's national policies on the conservation of the historic environment in England.
 PPS5 was supported by a Practice Guide, endorsed by the DCLG, the DCMS, and English Heritage, which explained how to apply the policies stated in PPS5.

 In December 2010, the Department for Communities and Local Government announced that in England all PPSs and Planning Policy Guidance Notes would be replaced by a single document, the National Planning Policy Framework.
 A consultation draft of this was published on 25 July 2011 and the final version on 27 March 2012.
 This became a material consideration in planning matters on publication.
 It has since been revised in 2018, 2019 and 2021.

-Categories of listed building
+Categories

-There are three types of listed status for buildings in England and Wales:
+The Historic Buildings and Monuments Commission in England and Cadw in Wales list buildings under three grades, with Grade I being the highest grade, as follows: